clysel/christian.lysel.net/_posts/2014-05-17-vmware-broadcom-and-high-storage-latency.markdown

 </pre>

 <p>In the above we observ 100 retransmit timeouts during 10 seconds.
-<p>But after moving the vmnet iSCSI connections to intel interface, I can't reproduce any packet drops, even when going from two broadcom interfaces to only one intel interface, and therefor only the half bandwidth.
+<p>But after moving the vmnet iSCSI connections to an Intel interface, I can't reproduce any packet drops, even when going from two broadcom interfaces to only one intel interface, and therefor only the half bandwidth.